 In the age of social media, when people choose to expose their lives on online social channels, they are providing vital data points for a social media investigation.

 When 81% of the adult US population is present on a social media channel or more, and the majority of Americans have a Facebook profile, it’s impossible not to appreciate social media for what it is for private investigators: an information goldmine.

 What is a social media investigation?

-A social media investigation explores social networks posts, status updates, photos, and also talks of an individual.
+A social media investigation explores social network posts, status updates, photos, and also talks of an individual.
 You may require a social networking sites investigation for: